infinum/android-handbook/Building quality apps/Unit tests.md

 ### Tests should not depend on order execution

 As you might already know, in jUnit each test class can have more than just one test and each time a test is executed the test class is initialised.
-This behaviour is on purpose and it is something that you want to retain because you do not want an older state to mess with tests that are yet to be executed.
+This behaviour is on purpose and it is something that you want to retain because you do not want an older state to mess with tests that are yet to be executed. **Remember, unit tests are isolated!**

 In general global mutable state can be tricky to test and therefore you should tend to avoid it.
 One example that can ruin this behavior is the singleton design pattern.
 It is important to note that you should not avoid Singletons, they still have their usage in some scenarios.
 What can be dangerous are stateful singletons and this is where you have to be careful.
 Since the main purpose of a singleton is to have exactly one instance of an object this means that our tests in a test class will have the exact same instance of that particular object.
 It is easy to imagine that one test edits a state of a singleton object and the other test that runs afterwards depends on an initial state of the our object and therefore fails.